anon5/i2pd_qtconfig/README.md

 # i2pd_qtconfig

-GUI configuration utility for i2pd
+A GUI configuration utility for i2pd